-It starts in the body’s white blood cells, called lymphocytes.
-These immune-system cells are responsible for helping your body fight infections and other diseases.
+Lymphoma is a type of cancer that starts in white blood cells called lymphocytes.
+These cells play an important role in the immune system, helping your body fight infections and other diseases.

 Lymphoma develops when lymphocytes grow and multiply abnormally.
 This can happen if the genes that control cell growth no longer work properly.
 Then the cells grow uncontrollably or live longer than they should.

 This information is about lymphoma in adults.
 Read more about lymphoma in children.